File system

 • /tmp is for temp files.

 • /home is the default working directory (pwd) where applications start.
-Each application has its own unique subdirectory in /home, /home/build_directory_basename – the build_directory_basename corresponds to the name of the program build directory.
+Each application has its own unique subdirectory in /home, /home/build_directory_basename – the build_directory_basename corresponds to the name of the directory you specified when building the application.

 These are the default directories; other directories can be created with the os.Path.mkdir function as needed.